-Teaching requirements: Students who wish to teach in this content area must meet all requirements for the major field, and also meet the Educators College developmental licensing requirements.
+Teaching requirements: Students who wish to teach in this content area must meet all requirements for the major and also meet the state's developmental licensing requirements.
 Contact the Educators College for high school licensing program descriptions and specifics for each licensure area.
-All courses are subject to change based upon current requirements from the Division of Professional Standards, Indiana Department of Education.
+All courses are subject to change based on current national and state licensure requirements.